01 Aug Red Wine and Resveratrol

-Resveratrol in grapes, supplements and other foods
+Resveratrol in grapes, supplements, and other foods

 The resveratrol in red wine comes from the skin of grapes used to make wine.
 Because red wine is fermented with grape skins longer than is white wine, red wine contains more resveratrol.
-Simply eating grapes, or drinking grape juice, has been suggested as one way to get resveratrol without drinking alcohol.
-Red and purple grape juices may have some of the same heart-healthy benefits of red wine.
+Simply eating grapes, or drinking grape juice has been suggested as one way to get resveratrol without drinking alcohol.
+Red and purple grape juices may have some of the same heart-healthy benefits as red wine.

-Other foods that contain some resveratrol include peanuts, blueberries and cranberries.
+Other foods that contain some resveratrol include peanuts, blueberries, and cranberries.
 It’s not yet known how beneficial eating grapes or other foods might be compared with drinking red wine when it comes to promoting heart health.
 The amount of resveratrol in food and red wine can vary widely.